-With the ongoing COVID-19 crisis still having detrimental effects on many small businesses, we are looking for ways to help.
-Together with our parent company, Fiserv, Inc. (NASDAQ: FISV), a leading global provider of payments and financial services technology solutions, we debuted our Back2Business program in Brooklyn and will be expanding to select communities across the country.
-The program is particularly focused on helping minority-owned businesses, which have been disproportionately impacted by the pandemic as well as systemic inequity.
+With the ongoing COVID-19 crisis still having detrimental effects on many small businesses, we are actively working on ways to help.
+Together with our parent company, Fiserv, Inc. (NASDAQ: FISV), a leading global provider of payments and financial services technology solutions, we debuted our Back2Business program in Brooklyn this summer, and are expanding to select communities across the country.
+The program is particularly focused on helping minority-owned businesses, which have been disproportionately impacted by the pandemic as well as by systemic inequity and other issues they were already facing.

 The Back2Business program is a multi-tiered initiative meant to strengthen small businesses in African American and other targeted communities by providing help through financial support, business expertise, technology solutions, strategic partnerships, and community engagement.
 Fiserv has pledged $10 million in small business grant support, as well as complimentary mentorship, subject matter expertise, and business coaching with its associates through Employee Resource Groups.
 The program will also help small businesses connect to lenders, create relationships with community financial institutions, and set up capabilities like contactless payments.